 In the wake of Putin’s unprovoked attack on Ukraine, food prices skyrocketed, setting off global alarm bells and helping push the FAO’s Food Price Index to its highest level ever, an increase of 34% from the year before.

 But the stage was already set for crisis.
-COVID-related supply chain challenges, poor harvests and climate change all played a role in making 2022 a terrible year for food.
-Record droughts in North and East Africa, a heatwave in India and conflicts in Ethiopia, Yemen and Somalia meant that Putin’s invasion just made things worse.
+COVID-related supply chain challenges, poor harvests, population growth, and climate change all played a role in creating food insecurity.
+Record droughts in North and East Africa, a heatwave in India and conflicts in Ethiopia, Yemen, and Somalia meant that Putin’s invasion just made things worse.

 Hunger is the most visible indicator of poverty.
 Every one of us needs food to stay alive and healthy.
 Families will almost always prioritise food over other expenses.
 So when they can’t afford to eat, you know they are in crisis.

 When meals are skipped, the body begins to break down stored fat and protein.
 This affects energy and concentration levels, and leads to irritability, anger, and frustration.
 After a few days of no food, the body starts to turn fat into ketones for energy.
 When fat stores are depleted, the body breaks down protein in muscles.
 The eyes begin to sink in and glass over.
 The skin loosens and turns pale.
 When protein runs out, essential organs cease to function and the heart often stops.